I’ve tried. God knows I’ve tried.

 For years I didn’t mention it to a soul.

-But now, in the middle of this World Cup insanity, it's time to stand up and be counted.
+But now, in the middle of this latest World Cup insanity coming from Russia, it’s time to stand up and be counted.

 So last month, when I was one-on-one with a person I could trust, I asked the question.

-No sooner was the question out of my mouth than the person whom I asked stiffened up, glanced from side to side and mumbled, "You, too?"
+No sooner was the question out of my mouth than the person whom I asked stiffened, glanced from side to side and mumbled, “You, too?”

 That’s when I knew I was not alone.